Welphgryn/eulers-method-evaluation/README.md

 <h1>Euler's Method in Perl</h1>

-<p>This repository contains a basic implementation of the Euler's method for finding the approximate value of a differential equation's solution at a given point, written in Perl.</p>
+<p>This repository contains a basic implementation of the Euler's method for finding the approximate value of a differential equation's solution at a given point, written in Perl.
+Um, it's Welphgryn approved, but I had some issues when I revisted in 2023.</p>

 <h2>Getting Started</h2>